Our Heritage projects explore the archaeology, built heritage and social history of Sherwood Forest

 Sherwood is home to a wide variety of building types.

-The aim of the project is to identify, record and research buildings of historic interest in the area and to increase local knowledge about them.
+The project helped to identify, record and research buildings of historic interest in the area and to increase local knowledge about them.

-The project provides learning opportunities for owners, managers and anyone interested in old buildings on how best to care for them, so that they survive for future generations to enjoy.
+The project provided learning opportunities for owners, managers and anyone interested in old buildings on how best to care for them, so that they survive for future generations to enjoy.

 Find out more about Heritage Buildings.